This Hair Trend Is Making A Comeback — Whether You Like It Or Not

 Chokers, clogs, high-waisted pants — even the trends we swore we'd never wear again always make a comeback.
 History repeats itself, and the beauty industry is proof.
 Last year, it was all about reliving ‘80s' biggest and boldest styles: slicked-back hair (with tons of gel), blue mascara, and neon everything.
-Now, judging by what we saw at New York Fashion Week last month, we can safely say the ‘90s are on a steep incline, starting with the return of some throwback hair accessories.
+Now, judging by the first few days of NYFW, we can safely say the ‘90s are on a steep incline, starting with the return of some throwback hair accessories.

 Click ahead to check out the nostalgic '90s hair trends you’re going to see everywhere in 2018.